Travelgate/documentation/kb/faqs/glossary.md

 A centralized platform for managing the business configuration of Distribution Organizations and their corresponding agencies.

 - **Extranet (Inventory)**
 A tool that allows Inventory Buyers to connect with major Channel Managers.
-It provides Buyers with tools to set up hotels, rates, and rooms contracted with hoteliers, create user accesses for your providers, and check your bookings, among other options
+It provides Buyers with tools to set up hotels, rates, and rooms contracted with hoteliers, create user accesses, and check bookings, among other options.

 - **Feed**
 A continuous stream of data provided to or from a system.
-In travelgate’s context, this can also make reference to the traffic flow from a given set of Buyer credentials.
+In Travelgate’s context, this can also make reference to the traffic flow from a given set of Buyer's credentials.

 - **Force Update Now**
 A Travelgate’s functionality that forces an immediate update of static content data, overriding the normal update schedule.

 - **FREE (TGX Payment Type)**
-A payment type in the TravelgateX system indicating that a Partner connection has no cost for them.
-The other Party in the connection must confirm the full payment of the connectivity from its side.
+A payment type in the TravelgateX Platform indicating that a Partner connection has no cost for them.
+The other Party in the connection must confirm the full payment of the connectivity from their side.

 - **Front Solution**
 A solution or interface directly used by customers, such as a website or App.